 - Students may have to self-advocate and communicate their transition to faculty and staff outside of the classroom.

-Legal names are used for enrollment verification, official transcript, FERPA, financial aid and student financial accounts, student employment, and any other documentation that is tied to a student’s social security number.
-Students can receive (upon request to IT) an alias email with preferred name.
-Preferred names can be used in all other cases including MIAD ID cards, student directory, and class rosters.
+- Legal names are used for enrollment verification, official transcript, FERPA, financial aid and student financial accounts, student employment, and any other documentation that is tied to a student’s social security number.
+Students can receive (upon request to IT) an alias email with alternate name.
+Alternate names can be used in all other cases including MIAD ID cards, student directory, and class rosters.

 MIAD’s all-gender restroom is located on the River Level (east end).
 MIAD’s Residence Hall, Two50Two, has an all-gender restroom located in the lobby.